MarkoG111/skoda_rental/README.md

 <br/>
 ┌───────────────────────────────────────────────────────────────┐

-│ Controller (Logika) │ <br/>
+│ Controller (Logic) │ <br/>
-│ Obrada korisničkih zahteva, validacija, poziv Modela │ <br/>
+│ Processes user requests, validation, calls the Model, │ <br/>
-│ i prosleđivanje rezultata View sloju │ └───────────────────────────────────────────────────────────────┘
+│ and passes results to the View layer │ └───────────────────────────────────────────────────────────────┘
 <br/>
 │